jfrog/documentation/jfrog-applications/jfrog-applications/frogbot/scan-repositories/view-security-alerts-on-github.md

-# View Security Alerts on Github
+# View Security Alerts on GitHub

 For GitHub repositories, issues that are found during Frogbot's periodic scans are also added to the [Security Alerts](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository) view in the UI.